Answered By: Rachel Lerner Last Updated: Jul 29, 2021 Views: 19

-Adding a custom field to all of your references requires a bit of pre-work, but you will only have to do the first three steps once to set up the feature.
+Adding a custom field to all of your references requires a bit of pre-work, but you will only have set the feature up (steps 2-3) once.

 1. Login to your RefWorks account.

-2. Navigate to Settings by clicking your name in the top left corner, then choosing the Settings option.
+2. Navigate to Settings by clicking your name in the top right corner, then choosing the Settings option.

 3. Scroll all the way to the bottom of the page to the Custom Fields heading.
 There, rename one of the custom fields to whatever you want your comments section to be titled.** Click Save once you are finished naming your new field.